Stapp History, Family Crest & Coats of Arms

 - D. M. Stapp, American politician, U.S. Collector of Customs, 1854

-- Albert Stapp, American Democrat politician, Delegate to Democratic National Convention from Alabama, 1948 (member, Committee on Rules and Order of Business)
+- Albert Stapp, American Democratic Party politician, Delegate to Democratic National Convention from Alabama, 1948 (member, Committee on Rules and Order of Business)

 Related Stories +